surdu/surdu.github.io/_posts/2018-10-28-cluster-diags.md

 The pin arrangement on the OBD2/VAG-COM cable can be observed in the first image from the previous section.
 Please note that the pin arrangement depicted there is for the female connector in which the VAG-COM cable is inserted.

-Here is the [full pinout for the blue connector](https://gist.github.com/surdu/f1fda10304ec736ab188c04226ff0140#file-cluster-blue-connector) and here is the [full pinout for the OBD2 connector](https://gist.github.com/surdu/f1fda10304ec736ab188c04226ff0140#file-obd2).
+Here is the [full pinout for the cluster's blue connector](https://gist.github.com/surdu/f1fda10304ec736ab188c04226ff0140#file-cluster-blue-connector) and here is the [full pinout for the OBD2 connector](https://gist.github.com/surdu/f1fda10304ec736ab188c04226ff0140#file-obd2).